Robert Moses: Early life

 In 1915, Moses married Mary Louise Sims of Dodgeville, Wisconsin.
-They had two daughters, Mrs. Richard J. Olds (Barbara) of Greenwich, Conn., and Jane Rose Moses Collins.
+They had two daughters, Barbara Olds and Jane Rose Moses Collins.
 Mary Sims Moses, who had remained virtually bedridden in their home from 1952–1966 with arthritis, died on September 6, 1966.
 Moses subsequently married his secretary Mary Alicia Grady on October 4, 1966.
-Newsday reported on Grady's death in 1993, Grady had accompanied Moses on numerous vacations, prior to their marriage.
 They lived in Manhattan's Gracie Terrace.
+Grady died in 1993.